Saud008/submission/part3_prompt_preparation.md

 What makes it useful is that it fits naturally into async Python.
 Instead of blocking or messing around with thread pools, you just `await consumer.getmany()` and it works alongside your other async code - HTTP handlers, database queries, WebSocket connections, whatever.

 The consumer has two ways to get partitions: automatic assignment through consumer groups (which is the normal way most people use Kafka) and manual assignment where you tell it exactly which partitions to read.
 PR #232 is about adding that second option.
-(245 words)

 ---